luislve17/amauta/README.md

 # FAQ

-> 0. Why did you made this?
+> 0. Why did you create this?
 1. I dislike long yaml files
 3. I dislike deep indentation
 4. I dislike clunky websites that look from the earlier 2000's, [with some exceptions of course](https://www.spacejam.com/1996/jam.htm)
 5. I haven't being hired yet

-> 1. Who asks this question?
+> 1. Who asks this questions?
 You don't have any real users yet...

 The voices in my head.